jetzlstorfer/VoiceAgent-Avatar-Retail/README.md

 - Use a TURN server for the avatar stream when operating across restrictive networks.
 - Instrument backend with Application Insights for latency + error tracking.

+## Avatar Functionality Walkthrough

+The avatar path relies on the Azure Voice Live realtime session plus a WebRTC negotiation with the browser.
+The following steps capture the exact code changes that enabled a reliable avatar stream.

+### Backend (`backend/app/voice_live_client.py`)

+- **Session configuration** – `VoiceLiveSession._session_config` enables `"avatar"` and `"animation"` modalities and injects `AZURE_VOICE_AVATAR_*` settings produced from `_build_avatar_config()`.
+- **Session update** – On connect, the backend immediately sends `session.update` with the avatar block so the service returns ICE server hints in subsequent `session.updated` events.
+- **SDP encoding** – `connect_avatar` wraps the browser SDP as `{"type": "offer", "sdp": ...}` and base64-encodes it.
+This matches the Voice Live requirement (the API rejects plain-text SDP).
+- **session.avatar.connecting** – When the service responds the backend decodes the `server_sdp` (base64 JSON payload) and resolves a future so `/avatar-offer` can reply with a clean SDP answer.
+- **Event fan-out** – Every raw event from the Azure websocket is broadcast to browser listeners.
+This is how the frontend receives `session.updated` (for ICE servers) and `session.avatar.connecting` (for UI state).

+### Frontend (`frontend/src/App.tsx`)

+- **Capture ICE servers** – The websocket handler watches for `event.type === "session.updated"`, normalises any `ice_servers` blocks, and stores them in React state.
+- **WebRTC offer** – `startAvatar()` builds an `RTCPeerConnection` with `bundlePolicy: "max-bundle"`, adds `recvonly` audio/video transceivers, and uses the cached ICE server list when available.
+- **SDP exchange** – The local offer is posted to `/sessions/{id}/avatar-offer`; the decoded SDP answer returned by the backend is applied as the remote description.
+- **Track handling** – `pc.ontrack` splits audio vs. video.
+Video streams bind directly to the `<video>` element, while audio streams attach to a hidden `<audio>` element that auto-plays to avoid browser autoplay restrictions.
+- **Audio context unlock** – Starting the microphone resumes both the capture `AudioContext` and the playback `AudioContext`, ensuring mixed PCM deltas and WebRTC audio play through the same output device.

+### Session Events to Expect

+1. `session.updated` – Confirms the avatar modality is active and carries TURN/STUN server configuration.
+The frontend must harvest these values before calling `startAvatar()`.
+2. `session.avatar.connecting` – Indicates the realtime service accepted the SDP; backend responds with a decoded answer, which the frontend applies immediately.
+3. `response.audio.delta` / `response.audio.done` – Continue to deliver PCM deltas even when the avatar is active.
+The frontend schedules these in an `AudioContext` so the audio output stays smooth while the WebRTC stream spins up.
+4. `error` – Any negotiation failure is surfaced to the browser log.
+Typical causes include unknown avatar characters, missing ICE configuration, or malformed SDP payloads.

+### Troubleshooting Tips

+- Use the helper script `backend/test_avatar_characters.py` to validate character/style combinations.
+It performs the same base64 SDP exchange as the production client.
+- A `session.avatar.connect` timeout usually means the backend never saw `session.avatar.connecting`; check that the SDP payload is base64 JSON and that `AZURE_VOICE_AVATAR_ENABLED=true`.
+- If the video renders but audio is silent, confirm the `Avatar audio track received` log appears and the hidden `<audio>` element is attached in DevTools.
+Missing ICE servers or a suspended `AudioContext` are the most common causes.

 ## References

 - [Voice Live API reference](https://learn.microsoft.com/azure/ai-services/speech-service/voice-live-api-reference)